-Automated Logic Corporation® (ALC) CO2 Duct Sensor is an accurate and reliable way of incorporating demand controlled ventilation.
-It measures CO2 in ranges of 0 to 2,000, 0 to 5,000, 0 to 10,000 and 0 to 50,000 ppm with a field selectable output of 0 to 5 or 0 to 10 VDC.
+The CO2 Duct Sensor is an accurate and reliable way of incorporating demand controlled ventilation.
+It measures CO2 in ranges of 0 to 2,000, 0 to 5,000 and 0 to 50,000 ppm with a field selectable output of 0 to 5 or 0 to 10 VDC.

-The Single Beam (ACD) unit has been optimized for periodically unoccupied areas and features automatic background calibration over a long time period to reduce drift.
-The Dual Channel (DCD) "24/7" unit has been optimized for continuously occupied areas and features a 3-point calibration process for enhanced accuracy and reliability.
+The Dual Channel "24/7" unit is optimized for continuously occupied areas and features a 3-point calibration process for enhanced accuracy and reliability.